expatfile/next-runtime-env/README.md

 #### Development

-To use this package during development you need to install the npm package `@beam-australia/react-env`
+To use this package during development you only need to install the npm package `@beam-australia/react-env`

 ```bash
 yarn add @beam-australia/react-env --dev